techacharya/Cources/linux/theory/core-concept/linux-kernel.md

 The linux kernel has four basic major functionalities:
   - Memory Management

+    Keep track of how much memory is used to store what, how, and where.
   - Process Management

+    Determine which processes can use the central processing unit (CPU), when, and for how long.
   - Device Management

+    Act as mediator/interpreter between the hardware and processes.
   - Security & System Calls

+    Receive requests for service from the processes and maintain the security.

 Different types of kernel listed below: